TommyMart/QuizNight_Terminal_App/readme.md

 ### Feature 3.
 Total Points and Time Taken

-To eliminate the chance of a user googling the answers a total points scoring function is created using score, number of questions and total time.
+To eliminate the chance of a user googling the answers a total points scoring function is created using score, number of questions and total time as arguments.
 It was achieved by basic multiplication, adding and subtracting, plus some trial and error with constants (allocated time and score *).

 A time stamp is saved to a start_time variable which happens after the get ready progress bar has reached 100%, this is achieved by using the time package.
 The quiz loop then runs for all questions and then another time stamp is saved to a end_time variable.
 The total time is calculated by subtracting the start time and from the end time which is displayed to the user as 'total time taken' in the results section and then passed to the calculate_points function to calculate total points.